jhorey/ferry/docs/sources/install/osclient.rst

     | 11111111-2222-3333-4444-555555555555 | myuser-router | {"network_id": "122c72de-0924-4b9f-8cf3-b18d5d3d292c", "enable_snat": true} |
     +--------------------------------------+---------------+-----------------------------------------------------------------------------+

-Just copy the the ID of the `myuser-network` and `myuser-router` into the `network` and `router` fields.
+Just copy the the ID of the `Ext-Net`, `myuser-network` and `myuser-router` into the respective `extnet`, `network` and `router` fields.

+Next you need to configure your ssh key.

+- `openstack.deploy.ssh` : name of the ssh key you'd like to use for VM creation

-Next, you need to configure your HP Cloud key.
-Notice that under `hp` and `deploy`, there's a field called `ssh`.
-Replace `ferry-keys` with the name of your HP Cloud key.
-You'll also need a copy of the private key placed in the `/ferry/keys/` directory.
-This key is used by Ferry to connect to the VMs and to start the various Ferry processes.
+On your client, you'll need to place a  copy of the private key placed in the `/ferry/keys/` directory.

 Finally, here are the list of optional values that you can set.

 - `system.proxy` : set to `true` if you're running your client in the OpenStack cluster.
-- `hp.params.zone` : availability zone (set to `az1`, `az2`, or `az3`)
-- `hp.deploy.personality` : the default personality to use.
-Highly recommended to use `standard.small` or larger
+- `openstack.deploy.personality` : the default personality to use.
+Highly recommended to use an image with more than 2 virtual CPUs.

 Running Examples
 ----------------